AntonelaMalii/CSLab/Lab4/README.md

 • Rollback to the system’s initial settings.

+## Lab 5 Task
+• Select the settings to be enforced (a subset of ”Failed”, or all of them);

+• Enforce the policy on at least 20 settings (edit the selected settings in your system);

+• Rollback to the system’s initial settings.

 ## Features implemented
 1. Download Audit Policies from the link: https://www.tenable.com/;
 2. Import the manually downloaded policies and return them to GUI in a readable form.;